Road signs in Norway: Informative signs

-Some of the informative signs are restrictive (for example, one-way street, and bus lane).

 Service signs

 Direction signs

 Direction signs inform about places, businesses, routes, choice of lanes, choice of roads and distance to destinations.
 Direction signs with a yellow background (blue on motorways) show geographical destinations.
 Direction signs with a white background (or white fields on yellow and blue signs) show local destinations.
 Direction signs with a brown background show destinations of special interest to tourism.
 Orange backgrounds denote temporary detours.

 Supplementary signs

+Supplementary signs are placed below other signs to indicate additional information, such as the distance, length, times of day or type of vehicle to which it applies.

 Marker signs

 Marker signs inform drivers of a road's onward course, or warn of obstacles near or on the road.
 Temporary marker signs, e.g. during roadworks, use a red background colour.